hostmobility/mx4-wiki/README.md

 ## LIN

 How to control LIN via serial interface:<br>
-The LIN interface in the PIC is accessed via the serial console /dev/ttyHS2<br>
-with baudrate 115200.
-The LIN interface is controled via a set of predefined<br>
-frames, mostly used to alter the LIN schedule table.<br>
+The LIN interface in the PIC is accessed via the serial console /dev/ttyHS2 for LIN1 with baudrate 115200.
+LIN2 is accessed via ttyHS0.
+Some hardwares (MX-4 T20/VF61) access LIN via ttyHS3 and ttyHS0.
+The LIN interface is controled via a set of predefined frames, mostly used to alter the LIN schedule table.
 <br>
 All frames sent to PIC is on the format:<br>
 ```